eth-protocol-fellows/cohort-three/projects/consensus_client_reward_APIs.md

 Once the API endpoints are merged, we implement those APIs in one or more consensus clients.

-What is your proposed solution?

 ## Specification

 There are *three* main activities validators are getting paid for:
-1. Making *attestations*, which consist of three votes, each vote can be rewarded if they are subject to the conditions:
+1. Making *attestations*, which consist of three votes, each vote can be rewarded if they are subject to certain conditions:
     - voting for a *source* checkpoint,
     - voting for a *target* checkpoint,
     - voting for a chain *head* block.